 In the case of transmitters, beamforming combined with precoding is used in communications applications to affect maximization of the received signal to specific receivers and antennas while reducing the interference to all other receivers and receiving antennas (for a discussion of precoding, see: “What is precoding and what are the benefits?”).
 Beamforming is a well-established technique adapted to and extended for use in 5G communications systems.

+Beamforming is important when implementing SU-MIMO and is critically important when implementing MU-MIMO and mMIMO.
 In 5G installations, SU-MIMO is replaced by MU-MIMO (multi-user MIMO) and massive MIMO (mMIMO).
 While SU-MIMO increases the data available to a single user, MU-MIMO and mMIMO (massive MIMO) send multiple data streams to multiple users, increasing the cell site’s total capacity well as the amount of data available to individual users.
-Beamforming is important when implementing SU-MIMO, and it is critically important when implementing MU-MIMO and mMIMO.

-Analog beamforming is the simplest technique, with a single-phase being adjusted in the analog domain.
+Analog beamforming is the most straightforward technique, with a single-phase adjusted in the analog domain.
 With analog beamforming, the single RF transceiver’s output is split into several paths, corresponding to the array’s number of antennal.
-Each of the signals is put through a phase shifter and amplified before getting to the antenna element.
-This is the simplest and most cost-effective implementation of beamforming since it uses minimal hardware and software overhead.
+Each signal is put through a phase shifter and amplified before getting to the antenna element.
+This is the simplest and most cost-effective beamforming implementation since it uses minimal hardware and software overhead.

 Analog beamforming significantly improves the coverage of a cell site.
 But analog beamforming is still limited in performance since only one beam can be formed per set of antenna elements.
 Digital beamforming, which will be the next article’s topic, enables the optimization in the digital domain of multiple signals for each antenna and provides a further increase in performance and flexibility, with corresponding increases in complexity and cost.